rfrost777/tools/README.md

 I used this to throw a company standard password at enumerated user accounts on a NTLM weblogin endpoint to where it sticks.
 Aka what users did not change their default credentials as they were told to do...
-You _could_ use hydra for this, but this way I had more control over the process, as hydra tends to make alot of noise.
+You _could_ use hydra for this, but this way I had more control over the process, as hydra tends to make alot of noise.<br>
-*TODO* Switch from getopt to argparse for a less redundant options handling?
+*TODO*: Switch from getopt to argparse for a less redundant options handling?

 Usage:
 `ntlm_passwordspray.py -u <enumerated_userfile> -f <fqdn> -p <std_password> -a <attackurl>`

+## ldap_blindinject.py
+Quick and simple blind injection script for LDAP web logins...<br>
+*TODO*: Add CLI, colors and improve code quality.

+Usage:
+`python3 ldap_blindinject.py`

 ## get_exports.py / proxy.c
 Rips the export table from a WINDOWS DLL and dumps it to a file.
 Used for WINDOWS PrivEsc via